EXLER/Camila-bot/README.md

   skip         Skip the current playing video unpause      Unpause the currently paused video
 Plan:
-  changeplan   Change the lesson plan for given group.
-Must have plan image a... plan         Display the lesson plan for given group
+  changeplan   Change the lesson plan for a given group. plan         Display the lesson plan for the group represented by user's role
 Randoms:
   randommember Choose a random member of given Discord role randomrange  Choose a random integer between given lower and upper bounds